SharipovRus/SharipovRus/README.md

-## Привет, меня зовут Руслан! 👋
+## Hi, my name is Ruslan! 👋

-Я начинающий специалист по Data Science.
-Стараюсь писать чистый и понятный код :)

-Увлекаюсь баскетболом, чтением и путешествиями.

-### 📱 Контакты для связи со мной:
+I create games in Unity :)

+Here I keep some of my works, as well as additional works that I did in the courses on Data Science

+### 📱Contact me:
 * Telegram: https://t.me/shaaarip
-* Email: shaaaripov@yandex.ru
+* Email: sharipovra94@gmail.com